Ph.D., M.Phil, M.A. in English and Comparative Literature, Columbia University, 2014, 2010, 2007

 INVITED LECTURES & Conference presentations

-“Female Gothic and the Male Victorian Poets.”
-Guest lecture, CUNY Graduate Center Victorianist Seminar.
+“Female and Male Gothic in Tennyson, Browning, and Hopkins.”
+CUNY Graduate Center Victorianist Seminar.
 December 13, 2017.

 “Hispanic Afterlives of the British Romantics: Keats and Blake in Spain, Argentina, and Brazil.”
 Panel co-chair and presenter.
 North American Society for the Study of Romanticism.
 Ottawa, Canada.
 August 10-13, 2017.